-If you purchase your individual membership at a participating retailer or online store, it begins when you enter your redemption code on creative.adobe.com and select Get Started.
+If you purchase your individual membership from a retailer or an online store, it begins when you enter your redemption code.

 Yes.
-You can download and install Creative Cloud desktop applications on multiple computers, regardless of operating system.
+You can download and install Creative Cloud apps on multiple computers, regardless of the operating system.
 However, activation is limited to two machines per individual associated with the membership, and you may not use the software on these devices simultaneously.

 With Creative Cloud, you have the option of sharing information with Adobe about how you use the Creative Cloud desktop apps.
-This information lets us give you a more personalized experience, and helps us improve the quality and features of products.
-This option is turned on by default and the information is associated with your Creative Cloud account.
-You can change your preference at any time on your Adobe Account Management page.
+This information lets us give you a more personalized experience and helps us improve the quality and features of products.
+This option is turned on by default, and the information is associated with your Creative Cloud account.
+You can change your preference at any time on your account page.

 Yes.
-You can choose not to share information about how you use the Creative Cloud desktop apps by setting your preferences on your Account Management page.
+You can choose not to share information about using the Creative Cloud desktop apps by setting your preferences on your account page.

 You can share the following types of information about how you use the Creative Cloud desktop apps:

-This information is associated with your Adobe ID and can be used to personalize the application experience, provide feature usage data to the product teams to help improve the product, and to communicate with you.
+This information can be used to personalize the application experience, provide feature usage data to the product teams to help improve the product and to communicate with you.

 Your content, and information about the content within your files, is not shared with Adobe.